 We have hired individuals, including Information Technology ("IT") employees, from outside the United States.
-We have employee drivers and owneroperator drivers who are U.S. immigrants.
-We engage third party consultants, including for various IT projects, who may utilize personnel from outside the United States.
+We have employee drivers and owner-operator drivers who are immigrants to the U.S. We engage third party consultants, including for various IT projects, who may utilize personnel from outside the United States.
 If immigration laws are changed or if new more restrictive government regulations are enacted or increased, our access to qualified and skilled personnel may be limited, the costs of doing business may increase and our operations may be disrupted.